Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

 ## Prerequisites

-Before starting there are a few things we need to setup:
+Before starting there are a few things we need to setup.

-1. Choose a pool for apps if you haven't used apps in TrueNAS before
-1. Create datasets for each application

 ### Choose a Pool

-For this guide we're using **Vault** as the pool.
-To enable apps in TrueNAS:
+The first step for enabling apps on TrueNAS is to select a pool.
+In a typical home NAS you'll probably only have one pool where you store all of your files; go ahead and select that pool.
+On my NAS I've named my pool **Vault**.
+Substitute that with your pool's name.

 1. In the TrueNAS UI go to ➡️ Apps
 1. Click on **Configuration** and then **Choose Pool**